blue86321/logging-system-demo/README.md

    - In backend roles, enter arn of `myapp-cognito-auth-limited-role`. e.g. `arn:aws:iam::123456789:role/myapp-cognito-auth-limited-role`
    - Click `Map`

-- After setting up Permission config, new user **without** a group has no permissions to enter the dashboard.
+- After setting up permission config, new cognito user **without** a user group has no permissions to enter the dashboard.

 #### Discover Data